ToasterMeltdown/number_guessing_game/README.md

 ## Example Gameplay

-How many numbers do you want to include: 10
+- How many numbers do you want to include: 10
-A random number has been chosen between 1 and 10.
+   - A random number has been chosen between 1 and 10.
 Try to guess it!
-Guess the number: 5
+- Guess the number: 5
-The number is greater than 5
+   -The number is greater than 5
-Guess the number: 8
+- Guess the number: 8
-The number is less than 8
+   - The number is less than 8
-Guess the number: 7
+- Guess the number: 7
-The number is less than 7
+   - The number is less than 7
-Guess the number: 6
+- Guess the number: 6
-You guessed correct!
+   - You guessed correct!
 6 was the right number!
 You guessed 4 times in 12.34 seconds 🤖